Ratu Atut Chosiyah: 2006 Election

 As caretaker governor, she was responsible for the preparations for the 2006 provincial election.
 She decided to nominate and select Mohammad Masduki as her running mate in the deputy governor (wakil gubernur) slot.
 She won the election held on 26 November 2006 and became governor for the period of 2006–2011.
 She was sworn into office along with her deputy governor, Mohammad Masduki, by the minister of interior Muhammad Ma'ruf on 11 January 2007.

-Governorship (since 2007)
+Governorship (2007–2014)

 Activities as governor

 As governor, Ratu Atut was active in building links between political and business circles in Banten.
 She supported plans for large investments to expand the Jakarta Soekarno-Hatta International Airport located within Banten province by developing and integrating a planned airport in Pandeglang.
 She also involved the Banten government in active support for the proposed Sunda Strait Bridge mega project in 2009, which would have likely cost more than $US 6.5 billion (Rp.
 100 trillion) if plans for the construction of the bridge had gone ahead.